bhainesva/Sketch-Show-Bounding-Boxes/README.md

 # Show Bounding Boxes

-Sketch plugin that renders layers as wireframes.
+Sketch plugin that shows bounding boxes of all layers.

 ![preview](gif.gif)